-Effect of Sunlight: Wool weakens when exposed to sunlight for long periods.
-The ultraviolet rays cause the disulfide bonds of cysteine to break, which leads to photochemical oxidation.
+Effect of Sunlight: Wool will weaken when exposed to sunlight for long periods.
+The ultraviolet rays will cause the disulfide bonds of cysteine to break, which leads to photochemical oxidation.
 Wool is attacked by short wavelength (300 - 450 nm) UV light, causing slow degradation and yellowing.
-The main chemical component (Keratin) of wool decomposes under the action of sun light.
-The sulpher in wool is converted into sulphuric acid.
-The fibes become discoloured and develop a harsh feel.
+The main chemical components

+(Keratin) of wool decomposes under the action of sun light.